syncfusion-content/windowsforms-docs/WindowsForms/Form/TitleBar.md

 ### Icon backcolor

-Back color of the icon in title bar can be changed by using the [Style.TitleBar.IconBackColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.WinForms.Controls.Styles.TitleBarStyleInfo~IconBackColor.html) property.
+You can customize the back color of the icon in title bar using the [IconBackColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.WinForms.Controls.Styles.TitleBarStyleInfo~IconBackColor.html) property.

 {% tabs %}
 {% highlight c# %}